Leviathan (DC Comics): First incarnation

-Talia took control of the League of Assassins and added its agents to the plan.
-The plan began by seeding mind-control chemicals in the Gotham food supply through the "Dark Tower" fast-food chain while taking control of the Brothers Grimm Syndicate, which controlled the club on Gotham's West Side.
-Using a combination of agents in the school system, the police, and the civil service, Leviathan worked to control Gotham's children.

 Talia soon tells Batman that her creation of Leviathan has been all out of spite.
-As revenge for denying her his love and unwavering dedication to his crusade for justice, Talia created Leviathan as an expressed antithesis of Batman Incorporated.
-Heretic is eventually shown to be the eponymous "Leviathan" of the organization, the "Third Batman" that is prophesied to send Gotham into chaos and destroy it.
-However, the Heretic continuously fails Talia and proves himself to be just as defiant as his genetic template, the then-deceased Damian Wayne.
-After killing the Heretic, Talia attempts to activate a "death ring" around the planet, established by worldwide Leviathan agents.
+As revenge for denying her his love and unwavering dedication to his crusade for justice, Talia created Leviathan as an antithesis of Batman Incorporated.
+Heretic is eventually shown to be the eponymous "Leviathan" of the organization, the "Third Batman" that is prophesied to send Gotham City into chaos and destroy it.
+However, Heretic continuously fails Talia and proves himself to be just as defiant as his genetic template, Damian Wayne.
+After killing Heretic, Talia attempts to activate a "death ring" around the planet, established by worldwide Leviathan agents.
 Batman Incorporated disables the weapon, and Talia is killed by Kathy Kane.
-Their leader dead, the intelligence agency known as Spyral (another organization Doctor Dedalus was involved with) took over Leviathan's resources, and the organization presumably collapsed in the wake of their defeat.
+Spyral takes over Leviathan's resources.

 "And so we wait, patiently.
 Our tendrils spreading, unchecked, uncontrolled, unseen.
 Our hatred vaster than empires, and more slow.
 Our name, Leviathan!"